Have I got a valid claim for Personal Injury Compensation?

 No Win, No Fee

-Don’t forget, all personal injury claims are made on a no win, no fee basis.
-This means that even if you don’t receive any compensation from your claim, you will not be charged any legal fees or costs whatsoever as all of this is covered by the legal firm who take your case.
+Don’t forget, many personal injury claims can be made on a no win, no fee basis.
+This means that if you do not receive any compensation from your claim, you will not be charged any legal fees or costs whatsoever, as all of this is covered by the legal firm who take your case.
 So if you feel that you have a valid personal injury claim, contact your solicitor as you have nothing to lose and everything to gain.